antoinevastel/fpscanner/README.md

 Library to detect bots and crawlers using fingerprinting.

 # Warning
-The library is still in its early phase, many changes may occur.
+The library is still in development, changes may occur.
-More tests are coming soon.

 ## Attributes collected
 Fingerprint Scanner relies on [Fp-Collect](https://github.com/antoinevastel/fp-collect) to collect a browser fingerprint.